ReDI-School/ux_ui_bootcamp/projects/03_web_application/README.md

 ## 1. Introduction

-Although they may seem invisible, the principles of visual design and UX design are the technical pillars that allow us to generate products of high aesthetic and functional value.
-In this project, we will focus on both the [information architecture](https://redi-school-1.gitbook.io/ux-ui-bootcamp/2.-project-mobile-application/milestone-2-information-architecture-and-mid-wireframes/information-architecture) and the visual interface of a digital platform to delve into the more technical aspects that underpin our proposals.
+Welcome to the Dashboard Project, where we dive deep into the technical aspects of UX design, focusing on information architecture and visual interface design.
+Throughout this project, you'll engage with the core principles of visual design and UX to create a dashboard.
+Starting from the ground up, you will explore how to structure and design a digital platform's interface that meets user needs.
+This journey will cover everything from initial design to user testing, providing a comprehensive understanding of creating intuitive and impactful digital products.

 ## 2. Project Summary

-Your mission will be to design a dashboard from scratch, starting with the hierarchy and information architecture (grouping, labels, navigation), the design of the proposed visual interface (layout, spacing, colors, typography, etc.) and finally testing it with users.
-In this project, the design process is broken into phases, starting with with experimentation and including the users at the end.
+Your mission will be to design a dashboard from scratch, starting with the hierarchy and information architecture (grouping, labels, navigation), designing the proposed visual interface (layout, spacing, colors, typography, etc.), and finally testing it with users.
+In this project, the design process is broken into phases, starting with experimentation and including the users at the end.
 This is a very efficient way to perform human-centered design, but the key is to get as fast as possible to the validation phase and perform it rigorously.

 ## 3. Learning Objective

 - You will learn how to define the scope and work plan at a general level, with detailed stages, deliverables, times, and activities
-- You will learn how to generate design proposals from scratch, when there is no initial product to improve, as well as how to use tools for non-moderated usability testing.
+- You will learn how to generate design proposals from scratch when there is no initial product to improve and how to use tools for non-moderated usability testing.
-- You deepen your knowledge in visual design principles, accessibility, usability, information architecture, and user flows
+- You deepen your knowledge of visual design principles, accessibility, usability, information architecture, and user flows
 - You will learn about design content and basic voice and tone guidelines that apply to UX content
 - You will learn how to use the Document component library and reusable patterns with Atomic Design principles